ldbc/document-builder/README.md

-# document-builder-actions
+# document-builder GitHub Action

-GitHub Actions for building LaTeX and Markdown documents using a Makefile.
+GitHub Action for building LaTeX and Markdown documents using a Makefile.

 ## Base image